GEEZEE91/JavaScript-Multiple-Choice-Quiz/README.md

-# JavaScript  Multiple Choice Quiz
+# Multiple Choice Quiz - JavaScript

-**About The Project**
+## About The Project

  Timed Multiple Choice Quiz that enables user to test there JavaScript knowledge and keep track of there score over time so they can monitor their progress.

 This app is built using basic HTML, JS and CSS.

-The test consits of 8 ten multiple choice questions, the user is given 60 seconds to complete the test for every incorrect answer 10 seconds is deducted of the time.
+The test consits of 7 ten multiple choice questions, the user is given 70 seconds to complete the test for every incorrect answer 10 seconds is deducted of the time.

 Once the time runs out it is Game Over and no more questions can be answered and your score is based on what you answered correctly before the time ran out.